Diamante-Smith/Active-Directory/README.md

 - When you double-click on your selected user -> Click "Member of:"

-- Default they will be listed under Domain Users; we allowed domain users to log into Client-1 using remote desktop
+- By default, they will be listed under Domain Users; we allowed domain users to log into Client-1 using remote desktop

 <br>